Sea Turtle Nesting

 The state of Florida, through the Florida Fish and Wildlife Conservation Commission's Fish and Wildlife Research Institute, coordinates two sea turtle monitoring programs: the Statewide Nesting Beach Survey and the Index Nesting Beach Survey.

 This resource provides a summary of the geographical distribution of sea turtle nest occurrence and nest density throughout the state of Florida during the last five years.

 The following table contains the Florida Statewide Nesting Beach Survey data for the 2019 season.
 The data are divided into two main regions (east and west) and divided by county.

 The southeastern United States hosts the world's largest nesting aggregation of the loggerhead turtle.

-Florida's green turtle nesting aggregation is the second largest in the Western Hemisphere.
+Florida's green turtle nesting aggregation is the second largest in the Western Atlantic Hemisphere.

 Florida is the only state in the continental U.S. where leatherback turtles regularly nest.